III A Man

 ◦ Functions, states, structures, processes, paths, mechanisms, events and effects.

-◦ Logical and mathematical space, preserving identities, consistency and non-contradiction.
+◦ Logical and mathematical space, preserving identity, consistency and non-contradiction.

 ◦ Presentation, eg, theme discussion, medium and event staging.